 The SIE Fund has engaged intermediaries to design and implement initiatives for Capacity Building and Innovative Programmes.
 Individuals and organisations with innovative ideas in addressing poverty issues and wish to seek financial support to implement innovative projects may approach directly the intermediaries running Innovative Programmes and submit applications under their funding schemes.
 Please visit the following pages and follow the hyperlinks to the websites of individual intermediaries for details of their programmes including application procedures.

 There are different arrangements for different programmes.
 Interested parties are advised to contact respective intermediaries directly for details.

-Details of the new batch of intermediaries and Innovative Programmes are expected to be announced in the third quarter of 2019.
-Individuals and organisations with innovative ideas in addressing poverty issues and wish to seek financial support in the latter part of 2019 to implement innovative projects are advised to stay tuned for updates.
+Details of the new batch of intermediaries and Innovative Programmes are expected to be announced in late 2019 / early 2020.
+Individuals and organisations with innovative ideas in addressing poverty issues and wish to seek financial support to implement innovative projects are advised to stay tuned for updates.

 Who is eligible to apply for the Fund and become a Social Innovation Implementer (SII)?
 Would profit-making companies be eligible to apply?

 The Fund is open to all interested parties, including individuals, NGOs and profit-making organisations, if they could provide innovative ideas to address poverty issues in Hong Kong.
 For profit-making organisations, we may consider setting a ceiling on the percentage of profits that could be distributed to the shareholders.
 The undistributed profits should be re-invested in the services/ projects supported by the Fund for addressing poverty issues in Hong Kong.

 Would large-scale NGOs or existing social enterprises have a comparative advantage in the application for the SIE Fund?